CatChenal/Lorenz_Gini_P_curve/README.md

 ### Hope this helps!

+#### TODO:
-#### TODO: Refine plotting function to enable args as style dicts for plot text and figure save options.
+* Refine plotting function to enable args as style dicts for plot text and figure save options.
+* Increase fig heigth to  prevent croping of caption.